Capital One Financial (COF) Q3 2017 Results - Earnings Call Transcript

 Sanjay Sakhrani - Keefe, Bruyette & Woods, Inc.

 Thanks.
-I appreciate all the disclosure.
+Appreciate all the disclosure.
 I guess, first question on future allowance builds.
 I guess, when we look ahead over the next year, should we assume that the provisions more closely are aligned to loan growth, but not for that small tail of growth math going forward?

 Richard D. Fairbank - Capital One Financial Corp.